qualityshepherd/brine/assets/posts/southern_coast.md

 > **Ghost** `Incorporeal, Obsessed, Tragic`—Each bound to this world by unfinished business.
 Some don't know they're dead.
 Some do and are very angry about it.

+**0301 The Fever Downs** Unnaturally warm hills ripple with heat.
+Rare herbs grow in perfect concentric circles, their stems trembling without wind.
+A traveling healer (`Marked, Indebted, Secretive`) harvests plants here to brew remedies that cure ailments of both body and spirit.

 **0302 Lost Druid's Grove** lies nestled amidst the craggy embrace of the Sorrow Mountains.
 Weathered stone circles show signs of countless ceremonies.
 Thirteen followers maintain sacred rites despite their leader's imprisonment in Mon.
 They tolerate respectful visitors to the grove but ceremony days are _strictly_ private.

 Ancient runes, similar to those binding Mon's prisoners, are carved into the stones.
 The circles' placement mirrors the prison's cell layout, though this could be coincidence.
 Complex chalk markings cover the stones and ground between them, redrawn daily in precise patterns.
 At night, amber light moves between the marks, though its source remains unclear.

 At the grove's heart stands an altar stone—black as pitch and cold to touch.
 Thirteen hand-prints are burned deep into its surface, each glowing with a faint amber light.

+**0303 Nabal Palisades** Mountains rise like an impenetrable fortress—stone so steep and dense that no living thing could pass.
+Nothing moves here.
+Nothing survives.
+Named for the last fool who tried to climb them, his bones a warning to those who would follow.

+**0304 Stone Teeth** A vertical wall of mountains blocks passage north.
+No path exists—just raw stone rising impossibly steep, blocking all approach to the Prison of Mon.

 **0305 Prison of Mon** A fortress carved into the Sorrow Mountains, its walls blend seamlessly into the face of the mountain.
 Dark, damp cells stretch deep within, each lit by a single torch.
 Prisoners wear runed chains that bind them to their sentences—even death offers no release.
 Prisoners that die during their incarceration serve the remainder of their sentence as a Jailer.